verbb/xero/docs/feature-tour/usage.md

 You can exclude orders paid with specific payment gateways via **Settings → Excluded Gateways**, or by setting `excludedGateways` in your [config file](../get-started/configuration.md).
 For more custom filtering, use the [`beforeSendOrder`](../developers/events.md#the-beforesendorder-event) event.

 You can also send existing orders to Xero when editing an order, and clicking the **Send to Xero** button.

+## Check an Invoice

+Connect the intended organisation and finish the account-code mappings before sending an order.
+Use a test order whose totals you can recognise, then send it from the order screen or let a fully paid order trigger the queued job.
+Allow for the delay and ensure Craft's queue is running.

+In Xero, find the resulting invoice and compare its customer, line items, shipping, tax and total with the Commerce order.
+Check every enabled organisation: each receives data, so enabling several organisations does not choose one automatically.
+If a job fails, inspect its error and the connection and account mappings before retrying.
+Check whether an invoice already exists before manually sending the same order again.